Sorry, you need to enable JavaScript to visit this website.

 An unemployed person, according to Eurostat is defined as someone who is currently aged between 15 to 74 years old; is without work during the reference week, who is available to start working within the next two weeks (or has already found a job to start within the next three months) or was actively seeking employment at some time in the last four weeks.

-Vulnerable groups: Vulnerable groups, according to the Inclusive Employment Services at Jobsplus, are persons who, at present, fall within the socially disadvantaged categories of former substance abusers, former prison inmates or who are experiencing other socio-economic difficulties, and are therefore in need of customized care and support vis-à-vis training and guidance towards employment and job retention.
+Vulnerable groups, according to the Inclusive Employment Services at Jobsplus, are persons who, at present, fall within the socially disadvantaged categories, including registered disabled persons, former substance abusers, former prison inmates or who are experiencing other socio-economic difficulties, and are therefore in need of customized care and support vis-à-vis training and guidance towards employment and job retention.

 If a job opportunity is offered, it needs to last for at least six months.
 Moreover, if the employer is engaging the participant through the Youth Guarantee, the employer is legally bound to complete an engagement form and needs to submit it to the Public Employment Services.

-If the young person is provided with an offer of traineeship, the traineeship needs to be set on a limited period of work practice and whether or not the trainee is paid, the traineeship needs to offer learning and training components.
-Thus, the young person needs to be engaged on the basis that he or she is gaining practical and professional experience which will in turn facilitate their transition into regular employment.
+If the young person is offered a traineeship, it needs to be for a limited period of work practice and offer learning and training components.
+Thus, the young person needs to be engaged on the basis that he or she is gaining practical and professional experience, which will in turn facilitate their transition into regular employment.

-If an offer of education is provided, the course needs to be issued from a recognised training institution (public or private).
-Furthermore the course should lead to an educational attainment of minimum Malta Qualifications Framework (MQF) Level 2.
+If an offer of education is provided, the course must be issued from a recognised training institution (public or private).
+Furthermore, the course should lead to an educational attainment of minimum Malta Qualifications Framework (MQF) Level 2.
 Short courses are not considered ‘quality’ offers.
 Programmes targeted at early school-leavers and low-skilled young people meeting quality requirements of curricula, assessment and validation of learning outcomes, and which lead to a recognised qualification, are also considered to be ‘quality’ offers.

 For young people with a disability, an offer of supported or sheltered employment providing practical employment training in various sectors of the labour market, and including the assistance of job coaches is deemed to be a ‘good quality’ offer.